alanmosely/DrDevOpsBot/data/nlu.md

 - see you around
 - see you later

-## intent:affirm
+## intent:see_doc
 - yes
+- yea
+- sure
-- indeed
+- why not
 - of course
-- that sounds good
+- maybe
-- correct
+- i don't know

-## intent:deny
+## intent:no_doc
 - no
-- never
-- I don't think so
+- i don't think so
-- don't like that
-- no way
-- not really
+- not today

-## intent:mood_great
-- perfect
-- very good
-- great
-- amazing
+- not now
-- wonderful
+- no thanks
-- I am feeling very good
-- I am great
-- I'm good
+- later

-## intent:mood_unhappy
+## intent:wip
+- yes
-- sad
+- yea
-- very sad
+- sure
-- unhappy
+- why not
-- bad
+- of course
-- very bad
+- maybe
-- awful
+- no
-- terrible
+- not today
-- not very good
+- not now
-- extremely sad
+- no thanks
-- so sad
+- later

-## intent:bot_challenge
-- are you a bot?
-- are you a human?
-- am I talking to a bot?
-- am I talking to a human?